cpsl-research/CPSL_Manuals/UGVs/iRobotCreate3_Hardware.md

 ```

 ### 3. Docking the robot:
-Once donce with the robot, send the following action command to redock the robot:
+Once done with the robot, send the following action command to redock the robot:
 ```
 #(replace /cpsl_ugv_1 with the namespace of the UGV)
 ros2 action send_goal /cpsl_ugv_1/dock irobot_create_msgs/action/Dock "{}"